fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 </figure>

 <h4>We are inviting everyone to embrace the feeling of being a part of the biosphere.</h4>

 Individually and collectively stitching together moments of presence and connection to ecosystems can create a quiet revolution that both inspires and resources people.

 We invite you to connect to nature in a contemplative way and capture a short video clip of your experience to submit to the project.
 Your contemplation could be a walk, a sitting meditation or something more interactive.
 It could include some singing, spoken words, the sounds of nature, or be in silence.
-The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you in some way. <b>We look forward to receiving your <a href = "https://bit.ly/fluxart-submit-video-mandala">submissions at this link</a> and see video specs below.</b>
+The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you in some way. <b>We look forward to receiving your <a href = "https://bit.ly/fluxart-submit-video-mandala">submissions at this link</a>, see video specs below.</b>

-We’d also like to invite you to feel the full range of your emotional experience — to support you with this, you can tune into the vastness of nature and its capacity to meet you in any form of expression in the present moment.
-Meeting and being met by nature in its constant state of flux opens up the possibility for a deep sense of resonance and radical acceptance, where the full range of experience can flow more freely.
-If you would like to explore your sense of connection to the biosphere, <b>try the short reflection exercise below.</b>
+We’d also like to invite you to feel the full range of your emotional experience.
+To support you with this, you can tune into the vastness of nature and its capacity to meet you in any form of expression in the present moment.
+Meeting and being met by nature in its constant state of flux opens up the possibility for a deep sense of resonance and radical acceptance, where the full range of experience can flow more freely. <b>Try the short reflection exercise we offer below.</b>

 <div class="video-container" id="video1">
     <div class="video-thumbnail" style="background-image: url('https://fluxnetart.github.io/images/mandala_examples.png');">